Marillion: Script for a Jester's Tear and Fugazi (1983–1984)

-In November 1984, Marillion then released their first live album, Real to Reel, featuring songs from Fugazi and Script for a Jester's Tear, as well as "Cinderella Search" (B-side to 'Assassing') and the debut single "Market Square Heroes", which had not been available on album until that point.
-The album entered the UK album charts at No. 8.
+In November 1984, Marillion released their first live album, Real to Reel, featuring songs from Fugazi and Script for a Jester's Tear, as well as "Cinderella Search" (B-side to "Assassing") and the debut single "Market Square Heroes", which had not been available on album until that point.
+Real to Reel entered the UK album charts at No. 8.

 Misplaced Childhood and international success (1985–1986)

 Their third and commercially most successful studio album was Misplaced Childhood, which had a more mainstream sound.
 The lead single from the album, "Kayleigh", received major promotion by EMI and gained heavy rotation on BBC Radio 1 and Independent Local Radio stations as well as television appearances, bringing the band to the attention of a much wider audience.
-"Kayleigh" reached number two in the UK and "Lavender" reached number five; these remain the only singles by the band to enter the top five.
+"Kayleigh" reached No. 2 in the UK and "Lavender" reached No. 5; these remain the only singles by the band to enter the Top 5.

-Following the exposure given to "Kayleigh" and its subsequent chart success, the album became their only number one in the UK, knocking Bryan Ferry's Boys and Girls off the top spot and holding off a challenge from Sting, whose first solo album, The Dream of the Blue Turtles, entered the chart in the same week.
-The third single from the album, "Heart of Lothian", became another top-thirty hit for the band, reaching No. 29.
+Following the exposure given to "Kayleigh" and its subsequent chart success, the album became their only No. 1 in the UK, knocking Bryan Ferry's Boys and Girls off the top spot and holding off a challenge from Sting, whose first solo album, The Dream of the Blue Turtles, entered the chart in the same week.
+The third single from the album, "Heart of Lothian", became another Top 30 hit for the band, reaching No. 29.
 The album came sixth in Kerrang! magazine's "Albums of the Year" in 1985.
 "Kayleigh" also gave Marillion its sole entry on the Billboard Hot 100, reaching No. 74.
 In the summer of 1986, the band played to their biggest ever audience as special guests to Queen at a festival in Germany attended by a crowd of over 150,000 people.
 They were also offered the Highlander soundtrack but turned it down because of their world tour, a missed opportunity which Rothery later said he regretted.